smashinglad/jekyll-now/_posts/2017-10-08-Third-lesson-back.md

   </tr>
   <tr>
     <th>Target for this lesson?</th>
-    <th>To be make sheets know what the next code is by doing something by using coding </th>
+    <td>To be make sheets know what the next code is by doing something by using coding </td>
   </tr>
   <tr>
     <th>Did I reach my target?